 If you want to make all of the recipes in this book, there is an initial upfront cost to purchase the superfood ingredients.
 Plus, you’ll need a good blender.

 We started off with the NutriBullet.
 It’s a cost effective option and a good pick if you’re not sure if this smoothie kick will just be a short phase or a longer lifestyle change.

 The NutriBullet will only set you back about $60 dollars.
 It’s just large enough for these recipes.
 The recipes in this book make two 16-oz smoothies, so cut the recipes in half if you are just making one for yourself.

 Some online reviews rip the NutriBullet for leaking.
 I have not had this problem and I fill the large cup to the max (you’ll have to for these recipes).
 I would recommend NOT putting the blade in the dishwasher.
 I had an issue with the blade rusting so I only hand wash the blade and the cup.

 Slightly more expensive is the Ninja Professional 72 oz blender that gets rave reviews on Amazon.
 We have not used it but I think it’s worth spending a few more dollars for the larger size and the better reviews (over the NutriBullet).

 You will also need to purchase the superfood ingredients, which can all be bought on Amazon or in health food stores (I primarily use Amazon).
 Like I said, it’s a big upfront cost but these ingredients last a very long time.
-The prices of buying these ingredients may make this smoothie idea less appealing, but 6 months later I’m still only the first bag of many of these ingredients (I seem to go through Medjool dates, hemp seeds, and goji berries the fastest).
+The prices of buying these ingredients may make this smoothie idea less appealing, but they last about 6 months, depending on how frequently you make a smoothie (I seem to go through Medjool dates, hemp seeds, and goji berries the fastest).